Detailed photography of sea water contaminated by micro plastic.

 Fighting Plastic Big and Small (2:45) We’ve got a problem—a plastic problem.
 From the takeout containers and water bottles overflowing your bin, to the tiny plastic fragments that are almost invisible to the eye, plastic is everywhere.
 It’s in our environment, our communities and even our bodies.

-• Scale microfiber capture: We conducted a study to evaluate the amount of microfibers entering California’s lands and waters from our washing machines and determine the best solutions to address the problem. *Hint hint* filters coming soon to a washing machine near you!
+• TNC has evaluated the amount of microfibers entering California’s lands and waters from our washing machines, and explored the footprint of microfiber shedding from clothing during manufacturing, to determine the best solutions to address the problem.

 Looking for a deeper dive into the health effects of microplastics?
-Read this article from Nat Geo!
+Read this article from the Annals of Global Health.

 Quote: Alexis Jackson, Ph.D.

 The future is in our hands.
-We must act now to tackle plastic pollution at the source and ensure that our environment and our communities are not drowning in plastic.
+It’s time to tackle plastic pollution at the source and protect our environment, our communities and our bodies.

 Alexis Jackson, Ph.D.
 Ocean Policy and Plastics Lead, California Chapter